What is the reviewer looking for?

 It is very common for papers to be rejected.
 Studies indicate that 21% of papers are rejected without review, and approximately 40% of papers are rejected after peer review.

-This option could well be your top choice if you are keen to publish in a particular journal and if the editor has indicated that they will accept your paper if revisions are made.
-If the editor has issued an outright rejection and does not wish to reconsider the paper, you should respect this decision and submit to a different journal.
+This is ideal if you are keen to publish in a particular journal and the editor indicated they’d accept your paper with revisions.
+If the editor has issued an outright rejection, you should respect this decision and submit to a different journal.

-If you decide to try a different journal, you should still carefully consider the comments you received during the first round of review, and work on improving your manuscript before submitting elsewhere.
-Make sure that you adjust details like the cover letter, referencing and any other journal specific details before submitting to a different journal.
+Carefully consider and use the feedback from the first round of review to improve your manuscript.
+Make sure that you update details like the cover letter, referencing, and any other journal specific details before submitting to a different journal.

 Appeal against the decision: